Safeguards for the termination of schemes

 Every leasehold scheme will automatically be terminated when all the strata leases simultaneously expire.
 This doesn’t require the strata company to vote or have the termination reviewed by the Tribunal.
-Certain documents will be lodged at Landgate to show the leasehold scheme has been terminated because the strata leases have expired.
+Certain documents will be lodged at Landgate to show the leasehold scheme has been terminated because the strata leases and the leasehold scheme have expired.

 A leasehold scheme can be terminated before the expiry date if the leasehold lot owners unanimously consent to the termination.
 The also requires the lessor to consent to the termination before it can proceed.

 The unanimous termination process for freehold schemes will apply to leasehold schemes (with the consent of the lessor required for the outline and the detailed termination proposal).

 A leasehold scheme can also use the majority termination process.
 The same steps must be followed as for other strata or survey-strata schemes.
 However, the lessor (freehold landowner) must consent to the outline proposal and the detailed termination proposal.
 The owners of the lots will also receive fair compensation for their interest in their lot, if the scheme is terminated before the expiry of their strata leases.
 The majority termination of a leasehold scheme will ensure both the rights of the lot owners and the lessor (owner of the leasehold scheme) are protected.

 - Fair market value for each owner of a lot in a leasehold scheme who objects is decided by assessing the fair market price for a lot within the leasehold scheme, considering the remaining time left to run on the strata lease for that lot

 - The Tribunal will consider the rights of owners, registered mortgagees, occupiers and the lessor before ordering the termination.